Georgia Attorney General Chris Carr launches Republican bid in 2026 governor’s race

 ATLANTA -- Georgia's Republican attorney general, Chris Carr, said Thursday that he's running for governor in 2026, becoming the first major candidate from either party to announce a bid.

 Prominent Republicans and Democrats are eyeing the seat, which will be open in two years after term-limited Republican Gov. Brian Kemp leaves the office.
 Other potential Republican contenders include Lt.
-Gov. Burt Jones and Secretary of State Brad Raffensperger.
+Gov. Burt Jones and Secretary of State Brad Raffensperger, while the Democratic field is less well-defined.

 Carr is portraying himself as the best candidate to continue steady Republican leadership in the mold of the late U.S. Sen. Johnny Isakson, former Gov. Nathan Deal and Kemp.